KDE/mygnuhealth/doc/mygnuhealth.rst

 MyGNUHealth, thanks to the excellent *matplotlib* package, has the ability to automatically set the x axis (time) value.
 You will notice, specially when there are few records, that the x-axis will show values in the unit of hours (time of the day) and days.
-That is the expected behaviour.
+That is the expected behavior.

 The Book of Life
 ================

 The other major section on MyGNUHealth is the **Book of Life** (BoL).
-Think about it as a health dairy, where you can register any event that happens in your lifetime, and that it can have an impact in your health and wellbeing.
+Think about it as a health dairy, where you can register any event that happens in your lifetime, and that it can have an impact in your health and well-being.
 Each entry in the BoL is called a **Page of Life**.
 A difference with a traditional diary is that in MyGNUHealth, you can have many pages of life per day.

 In the previous chapters and section, we covered the Personal Health Record (PHR).
-Anytime you register a new reading on your bloood pressure, steps, calories, mood, etc..
+Anytime you register a new reading on your blood pressure, steps, calories, mood, etc..
 MyGNUHealth generates an associated Page of Life entry.

 |BookOfLifeList|